Big central banks hike again with end of tightening in sight

 4) CANADA

-The Bank of Canada last hiked rates to a 22-year high of 5%on July 12.
+The Bank of Canada last hiked rates by 25 bps to a 22-year high of 5% on July 12.
 Minutes of that meeting showed policymakers had discussed delaying the move, but decided they could not risk inflation rebounding.

 Canada's inflation rate fell to 2.8% in June.
 The BoC does not expect it to decline to its 2% target until mid-2025.